 I know my 96-year-old father had a “helpful” alter of sorts in play in his final months.
-He really went through a convincing split in his final minutes.
+He really went through a convincing split in his final days especially.
 One self was communicating normally, but the other was monitoring things going on overhead.

 When the end came and he was ready, he — or his alter — cried out in a hoarse and not-quite-normal voice to the guide or entity he was seeing, “Hey, hey, me, me, me!”
 Then he finally drew his last breath.
-It gives me real pause about the spiritual side.
-My father had religious beliefs.
+It wasn’t clear if he was speaking to someone he knew, but it gives me real pause about the spiritual side.

 The literature on near-death experiences speaks about an altering of the brain.
 But they also deflect this as the brain being “tricked” into thinking a metaphysical or spiritual experience occurred.
 I don’t believe that for one minute.

 I would suggest that this a far-more common and natural tendency than people think.
 And with all the chemicals and electronics in play- some people are being pushed into multiples mode.
 As far as how, this phenomenon plays out in the world.
 “Many a true word is spoken in jest.”
 Predictive programming is rampant, especially in “Family Guy” and “The Simpsons.”
 This is another common manipulative technique to make a large audience highly suggestible.
 If you present a topic with a humorous tone, it will usually be understood as largely insignificant and preposterous.